WICG/manifest-incubations/tabbed-mode-explainer.md

 A use case for the pinned home tab is productivity apps that allow editing multiple documents at once.
 The home tab can be used as a menu to open existing files, all of which would then open in their own tab.
 These apps may also use a custom URL for the new tab button to quickly create a new document.

-A use case for an `absent` new tab button would be if the home tab is present and that page is sufficient to navigate the app.
+A use case for having the new tab button hidden is when the home tab is present and that page is sufficient to navigate the app.
 For example a news site where articles are opened from the home tab.

 ## Possible extensions

 The proposed format makes it easy to add more fields to the `tab_strip` member in the future.

-The `home_tab` field could have a `url` field, if an app wanted the home tab to open at a different URL to the `start_url`.
+The `home_tab` field could have a `url` field, if an app wanted the home tab to open at a different URL to the `start_url` and an `icons` field to customize the icon displayed on the home tab.

 The `new_tab_button` could have an `icons` field to customize the icon shown on the new tab button.